1. A dialogue about merits and demerits of mobile phone

 26. A dialogue about the importance of reading newspaper.

-27. A dialogue about the importance of good health /how to keep in good health /importance of physical exercise /how to take physical exercise.
+27. A dialogue about the importance of good health / how to keep in good health /importance of physical exercise / how to take physical exercise.

 28. A Dialogue about a transfer certificate.

-29. Dialogue on benefits of early rising
+29. A dialogue on benefits of early rising

 30. A dialogue on frequent road accidents in our country